threedworld-mit/tdw/Documentation/python/add_ons/occupancy_map.md

 An occupancy map is a numpy array that divides a TDW into a grid.
 Each cell is free (no objects), non-free (has objects), or is outside of the environment.

-Generating an occupancy map requires multiple frames: one frame when the scene is first initialized, and one frame per subsequent `generate()` call:
+Generating an occupancy map requires multiple frames: one frame when the scene_data is first initialized, and one frame per subsequent `generate()` call:

 ```python
 from tdw.controller import Controller